 Crafts & markets

 Part of Golden Bay’s charm is the creative community that have settled here.
 In fact, it's believed to house more artists and creatives per capita than any other part of the country.
 Alongside its quaint, heritage arts and crafts shops and hotels, the Takaka main street has colourful murals, art galleries, boutiques, jewellery stores and glassblowing studios.
-And with its handcrafted treats of both the edible and artistic kind, you’ll definitely want to spend some time at the Saturday Village Market too which runs on the first Saturday of the month over winter – you may even spot some of our favourite local brands!
+And with its handcrafted treats of both the edible and artistic kind, you’ll definitely want to spend some time at the Saturday Village Market too which runs weekly from October-May each summer, and on the first Saturday of the month over winter – you may even spot some of our favourite local brands!
 The well-known Tui Balm range are born and bred locals from the Golden Bay area, and are lovingly crafted by the residents of Tui Community – Golden Bay’s community village for holistic living.
-And our friends over at Clean Earth Soap, Golden Heart (makers of the most delicious organic chais) and Wildflower are also locals of the Takaka and Golden Bay area, carefully handcrafting their beautiful artisan ranges in our backyard.
+And our friends over at Clean Earth Soap, Golden Heart (makers of the most delicious organic chai) and Wildflower are also locals of the Takaka and Golden Bay area, carefully handcrafting their beautiful artisan ranges in our backyard.

 If all the fresh air and sightseeing has worked up a hearty appetite, be sure to get your fill at The Mussel Inn, a world renowned eco-friendly craft brewery, cafe/bar, and music venue.